 In this article, we will provide an overview of the three overlapping components of data science, the importance of communication and collaboration, and how the Domino Data Lab Enterprise MLOps platform can help improve the speed and efficiency of your team.

 Data Science — A Venn Diagram of Skills

 Data science encapsulates both old and new, traditional and cutting-edge.
-Many tools and techniques now described as data science have been around for decades, with ideas and concepts repurposed from not just one field but many.
+Many data science tools and techniques have been around for decades, with ideas and concepts repurposed from not just one field but many.
 This has led to rapid advancements, as the field’s interdisciplinary nature combines mathematics, statistics, computer science and business knowledge in new and novel ways.